 Many years ago, Jon read about Susan Roach Pate of San Francisco based, Pate International Design.
 The company has produced memorable labels for numerous wineries, especially in the Napa Valley, including Harlan Estate, Opus One, Merryvale, Quintessa and Robert Mondavi among numerous others.
 He remembers thinking that if he ever produced wine, he would call her.
 Once that day came, he invited her up to the property and she spent time walking the landscape and getting a feel for the particular site.
 Aaron suggested Fe to describe the iron rich soils.
 Susan created 16 different iterations on potential labels and presented it to Jon and Joanne.
 Jon asked those present to pick out their top three choices; ultimately ‘Fe’ was in everyone’s top three list.

 The wines are distributed locally in select restaurants including the French Laundry, PRESS Restaurant and Goose and Gander and at several premium retail locations including K. Laz tasting salon in Yountville and ACME Fine Wines in St. Helena.
 Through Aaron’s connections, limited distribution is also available in parts of North Carolina.
 Current vintages are released once a year.
-For more information or to join their mailing list, visit: www.fewines.com
+For more information, to purchase wine and related merchandise or to join their mailing list, visit: www.fewines.com